 Buyers have to conduct reasonably-diligent inspections of land they want to buy.
 If they refuse to do so, they can't sue for any defects which they could have easily discovered.

-Can a Beverly Hills, California Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Beverly Hills, California Real Estate Attorney help?

 Buying a house can be an exciting, but challenging, experience.
 Most home buyers want to focus on the positive aspects that come with home-ownership, and ignore the tedious paperwork and legal issues.
 A seasoned Beverly Hills, California real estate attorney can enable this.